abdoabdoe/CRM-Selemuim-Project/README.md

+Automated Testing and Data Handling Documentation Introduction
+The provided Java code represents a testing framework for a web application using Selenium and TestNG.
+It includes functionality for handling Excel sheets using Apache POI, capturing screenshots, and performing automated login tests on the FreeCRM web application.

-1. fileSheet Class
+1. Class: fileSheet
+Purpose
-This class is responsible for reading data from an Excel file using Apache POI library and storing it in a 2D array.
-Here's a summary:
+The fileSheet class is responsible for reading data from an Excel file and storing it in a 2D array.

-Methods:
+Methods
-main(String[] args): The main method reads data from an Excel file, specifically from the "ContactPage" sheet.
-It prints the value of a cell and stores the data in a 2D array.
+main(String[] args): Reads data from an Excel file, prints the value of a cell, and stores data in a 2D array.
+Usage
+Provide the correct file path in the File object.
+The main method reads data from the Excel file specified in the Sheet named "ContactPage."
+It prints the value of a cell (family name) and stores the entire sheet data in a 2D array.
-2. homePage Class
+2. Class: homePage
-This class is related to automated testing using Selenium for a web application.
-It performs actions such as logging in, taking screenshots, and navigating to different pages.
-Here's a summary:

-Fields:

-driver: An instance of the WebDriver (ChromeDriver).
-Methods:

-login(): Logs into a web application, maximizes the window, and takes a screenshot. tearDown(): Quits the WebDriver after the test. clickContactTests(), clickdealsTests(), clickTasksTests(): Methods that switch to the "mainpanel" frame and perform various actions on the web application.
+Purpose
+The homePage class focuses on automated testing of the FreeCRM web application using Selenium and TestNG.

+Methods
+login(): Sets up the WebDriver, logs into FreeCRM, takes a screenshot, and saves it to a file. tearDown(): Closes the WebDriver after test execution. clickContactTests(): Switches to the "Contacts" section of the application. clickdealsTests(): Switches to the "Deals" section of the application. clickTasksTests(): Switches to the "Tasks" section, enters keywords and company name for an extended search.
+Usage
+The login method opens FreeCRM, logs in with predefined credentials, and captures a screenshot.
+Three test methods (clickContactTests, clickdealsTests, clickTasksTests) perform specific actions within the FreeCRM application.
-3. login Class
+3. Class: login
+Purpose
-This class contains test cases for login functionality using TestNG.
-It checks the title, URL, logo, and performs login tests with data providers.
+The login class contains TestNG test cases for login functionality, URL verification, logo display, and parameterized login tests.

-Fields:

-driver: An instance of the WebDriver (ChromeDriver).
-Methods:
+Methods

-setUp(): Initializes the WebDriver before each test. tearDown(): Quits the WebDriver after each test. litleTest(), urlCheck(), logoTest(): Test methods that check the title, URL, and logo visibility.
+setUp(): Initializes the WebDriver before each test. tearDown(): Closes the WebDriver after each test. litleTest(): Verifies the title of the login screen. urlCheck(): Verifies the URL of the login screen. logoTest(): Verifies the display of the CRM logo.
+Logintest(String username, String password): Performs login tests with different username and password combinations.
+Data Provider
-Logintest(String username, String password): Test method that performs a login test using data from a data provider. mydata(): Provides data for the data-driven tests.
+mydata(): Provides data for parameterized login tests.
-Note:
-The code structure is well-organized into different classes with distinct responsibilities.
-It's recommended to add comments within the code to explain complex logic or provide additional details for future reference.
-Consider providing more meaningful names for variables and methods to enhance code readability.
-Feel free to let me know if you need more specific details or if you have any additional requirements for the documentation.
+Conclusion
+This Java testing framework integrates Selenium, TestNG, and Apache POI to automate login tests for the FreeCRM web application.
+It includes functionalities for Excel data handling, capturing screenshots, and parameterized testing.
+The provided test classes cover various aspects of the application, ensuring robust automated testing capabilities.